 The three compartments of the femoral region each have a distinct function.
 The anterior or extensor compartment is responsible for flexion of the hip and extension of the knee.
 The posterior or flexor compartment are the prime extensors of the hip and flexors of the knee.
 The medial or adductor compartment is composed of the adductors of the thigh.

-The hamstrings a group of 3 muscles.
+The hamstring consists of a group of 3 muscles.

 The lymph from the leg travels to the superficial popliteal lymph nodes.
 The lymph vessels travel along with the femoral vessels to the deep inguinal lymph nodes.
 Lymph from the superficial tissues if the thigh drain to the superficial inguinal nodes.
 These drain to the external and common iliac the right and left lumbar lymph nodes.
 These then drain to the cisterna chyli and then the thoracic duct.